varunarya002/lottery-ticket-eth/README.md

-Lotter DAPP using Ethereum and React
+Lottery DAPP using Ethereum and React